12 Best Beaches in Cape Town

 2. Saunders Rocks Beach

-The water in the rock pool is usually freezing, and you’ll often find lots of (crazy) people here practising their Wim Hof breathing in the cold water.
+The water in the rock pool is usually freezing cold and you’ll often find lots of (crazy) people here practising their Wim Hof breathing in the cold water.
 It tends to be pretty calm though, and it’s a very refreshing place for a dip when you’re hungover or just not quite feeling yourself.

 There are no hawkers here, which is nice, but there’s no-one around renting out umbrellas, either, so you’ll need to bring your own if you want some shade.
 There aren’t any toilets or showers, but let’s be honest, everyone just pees in the rock pool.

-3. Bali Beach
+3. Llandudno Beach

 Bali Beach is a 5-minute drive north of Camps Bay, and it’s a bit of a local secret.
 You should be able to find a parking spot along this stretch of Victoria Road, since you’re out of the overcrowded part of Camps Bay, and you should see a sign along the fence for Bali Beach.
 Head down the steps, swish through some long grass, and voila, you’ve just discovered one of Cape Town’s hidden gems.